samusgray/soundcloud-sockets/README.md

 As an applicant for the fullstack role, I really hope this illustrates some of my backend abilities and I really, really hope I have the opportunity to show you all what I can do in the browser!
 I don't love the `EventServer` and `ClientServer` models (yo dog I heard you like servers lol); I'd really like to see a single socket / server abstraction that can handle incoming socket connections and packets for broader use cases.

-#### Small note
-I removed my git history per the request for anonymity.
-I would prefer to read code like this commit by commit, but I thought t remove it here because, yeah.

 ## Future possibilities and ideas

 Given more time I'd refactor the follower / following mechanics, possibly introduce a User model to